CmdDraven/Syn-Syu/docs/Syn-Syu_Overview.md

   JSON manifest at `/tmp/syn-syu_manifest.json` (configurable) describing the freshest source for every package.
 - **syn-syu** – Bash CLI that parses the manifest, selects helpers, and executes updates per user intent.
-Logging follows the Synavera Script Etiquette and is kept under `~/.local/share/syn-syu/` by default.
+Logging follows the Synvera Script Etiquette and is kept under `~/.local/share/syn-syu/` by default.

 ## Manifest Schema